All articles

 The AI opens a real browser (not a simulator), reads your steps, and executes them one by one.
 It identifies elements the same way a person would — by reading labels, looking at context, and understanding what "the email field" means on a login page.

-Tests can run in parallel across Chrome, Firefox, Safari, and Edge.
+Tests run in parallel across Chrome, Firefox, Safari, and Edge.
 You can watch them execute live or let them run in the background.

 3. See what happened.